 Othello Mock Trials is a spring residency partnership with all of the Sophomore Humanities classes at Cleveland High School.
 Students work in small teams as the prosecution or defense putting Iago on trial for one of four separate murders.
 Text from the play is presented and reenacted as evidence along with opening and closing arguments.
 After several weeks preparation class teams vy with each other to win their cases in front of an invited jury.

 The Othello project began with a single Cleveland Humanities teacher, Erin McIntosh, in 2012, and has since been handed down for over a decade to include all of the sophomore humanities teachers at Cleveland H.S.

 Sonnets lecture/workshop has been mostly an annual event at Franklin High School for senior humanities students varying in length from one day to a week long residency.
 In the Franklin library small teams students grapple with understanding and performing a sonnet chosen from the 154 possibilities.

-Over nearly three decades, Young Shakespeare Workshop has worked closely with Language Arts/Humanities teachers to develop various in-class residency models for students studying a Shakespeare play.
+Over more than three decades, Young Shakespeare Workshop has worked closely with Language Arts/Humanities teachers to develop various in-class residency models for students studying a Shakespeare play.
 Length varies depending on depth of workshop and number of classes participating.
 Alumni often assisted with large in-class residencies to keep working groups small.
 In all models the goal is to get students up on their feet performing and owning their words.
 Alumni and current students sometimes perform for these classes, both to inspire and to model the work up-close.